Sara Cox: 2008–2014

-On 17 February 2008 Cox presented her last show for six months before leaving for maternity leave to have her second child.
+On 17 February 2008, Cox presented her last show for six months before leaving for maternity leave to have her second child.
 Annie Mac presented the show during her absence until Cox's return in September 2008.
 Cox and Annie Mac both later covered for Jo Whiley who was on maternity leave between 29 September 2008 to 20 February 2009.
 Following Whiley's return, Cox returned to weekends to present a Sunday mid-morning show, broadcasting between 10:00 and 13:00.

-In March 2010 Cox went on maternity leave for the third time, leaving her show in the hands of the newest Radio 1 presenter, Matt Edmondson.
+In March 2010, Cox went on maternity leave for the third time, with new presenter Matt Edmondson providing cover.
 She returned to the station on 9 August 2010 to cover for Fearne Cotton for three weeks.
-Cox made a self-confessed unexpected return to the breakfast show on 2 and 3 September 2010, as she sat in for the unwell Chris Moyles.
+Cox made a self-confessed "unexpected" return to the breakfast show on 2 and 3 September 2010, as she sat in for the ill Chris Moyles.

-In August 2012,it was announced that Cox, Gemma Cairney, Huw Stephens, Jameela Jamil, Alice Levine, and Annie Mac would cover Fearne Cotton's show on BBC Radio 1 weekdays from 10:00 to 12:45, whilst Cotton was on maternity leave, until Cotton's return in September 2013.
-After Cotton's return, Cox did various cover shows; her final show for Radio 1 was on 17 February 2014.
+In August 2012, it was announced that Cox, Gemma Cairney, Huw Stephens, Jameela Jamil, Alice Levine, and Annie Mac would cover Fearne Cotton's show on BBC Radio 1 weekdays from 10:00 to 12:45, whilst Cotton was on maternity leave, until Cotton's return in September 2013.
+After Cotton's return, Cox presented various cover shows; her final show for Radio 1 was on 17 February 2014.

 BBC Radio 2

-In June 2011, Cox began hosting the fourth series of the comedy programme Hot Gossip on BBC Radio 2, covering for Claudia Winkleman, who chose not to present the series as she was heavily pregnant at the time. in 2012, Cox has covered for Alex Lester, the late Janice Long, Ken Bruce, and Vanessa Feltz, as well as providing cover for Simon Mayo Drivetime and Steve Wright in the Afternoon.
+In June 2011, Cox began hosting the fourth series of the comedy programme Hot Gossip on BBC Radio 2, covering for Claudia Winkleman, who chose not to present the series as she was pregnant at the time.
+In 2012, Cox covered for Alex Lester, Janice Long, Ken Bruce, and Vanessa Feltz, as well as providing cover for Simon Mayo Drivetime and Steve Wright in the Afternoon.

-Also between 2012 and 2018, she was the stand-in of The Radio 2 Breakfast Show covering for Chris Evans.
+Between 2012 and 2018, and from 2025 she was the stand-in presenter for The Radio 2 Breakfast Show.

-Cox joined BBC Radio 2 for her first regular show each Saturday night from 22:00 to midnight, presenting a 1980s decade show Sounds of the 80s to complement the weekend 1960s and 1970s decade shows The show began on Saturday 5 October 2013.
+Cox joined Radio 2 for her first regular show each Saturday night from 22:00 to midnight, presenting Sounds of the 80s to complement the already existing Sounds of the 60s and Sounds of the 70s.
+The show began on Saturday 5 October 2013.
 The show moved to Friday nights from April 2016.

-On 14 May 2018 until 13 December 2018, Cox began a new Monday-Thursday late-night show on Radio 2 from Monday to Thursday between 22:00 to midnight.
+Between 14 May 2018 and 13 December 2018, Cox began a new late-night show on Radio 2; the show ran from Monday to Thursday between 22:00 to midnight.
 She was replaced as host of Sounds of the 80s by Gary Davies; Cox presented her final edition of the show on 11 May 2018.

-On 29 October 2018 it was announced that Cox would succeed Simon Mayo as drivetime presenter on 14 January 2019.
+On 29 October 2018, it was announced that Cox would succeed Simon Mayo as drivetime presenter on 14 January 2019.

-On 1 July 2022, it was announced that, in September, Cox would extend her drivetime show by an hour to run from 4–7pm to coincide with Scott Mills joining the station on permanent basis to present from 2–4pm.
+On 1 July 2022, it was announced that, from September, Cox would extend her drivetime show by an hour to run from 16:00–19:00 to coincide with Scott Mills joining the station on a permanent basis to present from 14:00–16:00.